nvi-inc/fs-vgos/fs-vgos.md

 3. DOT2GPS value small (±a few µs) and stable (varies by 0.1 µs or less)

+4. DOT2PPS value small (±0.1 µs) and stable (varies by 0.004 µs or
+    less).

-4. RMS values close to 20.
+5. RMS values close to 20.
 They may be higher if the antenna has reached the source since the "auto" command above.
 They may be higher or lower if the elevation has changed significantly since the "auto" or there is variable RFI.

     > For the old server, RMS values close to 32.

-5. Tsys IF0 and IF1 about 50-100, may be jumping a bit
+6. Tsys IF0 and IF1 about 50-100, may be jumping a bit

-6. Phase-cal amplitude about 10-100, phase stable to within a few degrees
+7. Phase-cal amplitude about 10-100, phase stable to within a few degrees

 Leave the window open for later monitoring.